chesslogical/kiss/README.md

 s8 it is s7 in password mode

-s9 it is s7 but key is hard coded at compile time.
+s9 it is s7 but key is hard coded.
 Key is editable at compile time, which makes the app versatile.